jcmdsbr/aspnetcore-design-patterns/README.md

 # Design Patterns in C# :sunglasses:

-- Examples of the Gang of Four (GoF) design patterns from course "Design Patterns in C# and .NET" At Udemy
+- Examples of the Gang of Four (GoF) design patterns using .NET 5 and C# 9

 ## Give a Star! :star: